Warehouse Audit Guide: Types, Areas & Best Practices

 Labor

-Audits of this type address productivity, cost of labor, turnover, training, and the local labor market.
-This area also usually examines potential causes to and offers solutions for ways to minimize the expense of labor.
+This area also usually examines potential causes and offers solutions for improving employee productivity and minimizing the expense of labor.

 Facilities